Holidays and Festivals in Cuba

 Many of Cuba’s national holidays celebrate Fidel Castro’s rise to power, and other historical events that fit the government’s narrative of Cuban triumph over colonial overlords.
 These celebrations are typically marked with military parades and demonstrations, and speeches from important government figures.

 There are many other festivals that are not official federal holidays, but time-honored cultural celebrations.
-If you get the chance to attend a Cuban festival, don’t miss it – you’ll hear world-famous Cuban rhythms, and see inimitable Cuban dancers in action.
+You will not see as many holidays and festivals with religious roots in Cuba as you tend to in other Latin American countries, because the government's relationship with religion (although improving) is strained.
+If you get the chance to attend a Cuban festival, don’t miss it—you’ll hear world-famous Cuban rhythms, and see inimitable Cuban dancers in action.

 January 1 – 2 Triumph of the Revolution and Victory Day

 On January 1, 1959, Fulgencio Batista’s government crumbled.
 Castro’s supporters threw raucous celebrations in the streets, which set the tone for all January 1 celebrations thereafter.
 Many Cubans welcomed Castro’s takeover, having lived through many years of U.S.-supported dictatorships.

 The cities of Havana and Santiago de Cuba put on especially noisy shows for Triumph Day.
 Visitors should take advantage of the many free concerts held on January 1.
 Celebrations carry on through January 2.

 January 1 is also a Niño de Atocha’s Day.
 This day is devoted to the Christ child and Elegua, the foremost deity in Santería.